 - PFM monitors market activity to ensure that vendors are complying with the rules.
-All infractions are logged regardless of severity - PFM also keeps records of "non-market" violations (customer complaints, late payment of fees, etc.) that may put a vendor out of compliance. - PFM utilizes the rules and policies stated in this handbook as a tool to regulate atmarket compliance.
+All infractions are logged regardless of severity. - PFM also keeps records of "non-market" violations (i.e., shopper complaints, late payment of fees, etc.) that may put a vendor out of compliance. - PFM utilizes the rules and policies stated in this handbook as a tool to regulate at-market compliance.